jj-for-everyone/jj-for-everyone.github.io/src/structure.md

 ## Reset your progress at any time

 Throughout the tutorial, you will build an example repository.
-Later chapters depend on the state of previous ones.
+The repository changes you perform in earlier chapters lay the foundation for later chapters.

 But don't be afraid to mess up or lose your progress by experimenting!

-There is a script which automates the task of resetting your progress to the **start of any chapter**.

-To identify the chapter you want to continue with, the script expects a keyword as an argument.
+Why?
+Because you can reset your progress **to the start of any chapter** by running a script.

-Each chapter includes its precise reset command at the top, so you can easily copy-paste it.
+The script will know what chapter to reset to when you give it the appropriate keyword as an argument.
+This keyword can be found at the top of each chapter, so you can easily copy and paste it.

 For example, the text box below contains instructions to reset your progress to the very beginning of the tutorial:

 ````admonish reset title="Reset your progress"